The CST Bounce Universe model -- a parametric study: The Single Bounce Criteria

 \item \emph{Keeping $\phi$ oscillating:} To keep $\phi$ oscillating in the locked inflation era, we demand the frequency of $\phi$ in~\ref{phi} be real, which in turn implies $m_{\phi}^2\phi>\frac{9}{4}H^2$.

-\end{itemize} With these constraints we deduce the two critical relations amongst the key parameters $m_{\phi}$, $M_s$ and $\lambda$:
+\end{itemize} With these constraints we deduce two critical relations amongst the key parameters $m_{\phi}$, $M_s$ and $\lambda$:

-We thus see that these values cover a wide area of the parameter space, and it is easy to pick a generic set of initial conditions for a successful bounce model resulting in a realistic universe provided that $N_L\sim 6$ e-foldings are generated in the locked inflation era.
-This is to be contrasted with the fine tuning one needs for inflation models.
+We thus see that these values cover a wide volume of the parameter space, and it is easy to pick a generic set of initial conditions for a successful bounce model resulting in a realistic universe.
+In particular this only requires that $N_L\sim 6$ e-foldings are generated in the locked inflation era.
+This is to be contrasted with the fine tuning one needs for successful inflation modelling.